 In 2003, the provisions of the Law for Amendment of the Income Tax Ordinance (No. 132), 2003, became effective ("the reform law"), which deal with a comprehensive reform in certain aspects of the Israeli tax system.
 It is expected that the adoption of the law will result in gradual decreases in the companies tax liabilities, since a certain portion of the companies income derives from profits, which are subject to capital gains tax.
 According to the provisions of the reform law, tax at a reduced rate of 25% will apply on capital gains accrued after January 1, 2003, instead of the regular tax rate.
-In case of the sale of properties purchased before the adoption of the reform law, the reduced tax rate will apply only to the portion of the profit, which accrued after the adoption of the law, as computed according to the law.
+In case of the sale of properties purchased before the adoption of the reform law, the reduced tax rate will apply only to the portion of the law.
 Further, the reform law states that capital losses are carried forward for tax purposes may be offset against capital gains for an indefinite period.
 The reform law also provides for the possibility to offset capital losses from sales of properties outside Israel against capital gains in Israel.